FFPC Main Event – Rules Explained

 - — Most importantly, Head-to-Head playoffs are the most exciting way to play fantasy football.
 The two week playoff is the culmination of the regular season, and provide for the desired climatic conclusion.
 The FFPC has chosen this method of determining the League Champion vs. other less compelling formats.
 In this format, we have also created a way for the 3 or 4 Seed team to advance to the Championship Round by winning their League Playoff – another rule unique to the FFPC.
 The top 2 seeds are already rewarded with automatic inclusion into the Championship round and a significant cash prize.

-Week 13 – NFL Teams on BYE – Once again the NFL threw us a curve back in 2013 by scheduling bye weeks late into the regular season.
-For 2016, while there are no teams on bye in Week 12, the first week of the FFPC Main Event league playoffs, there ARE two teams on bye in Week 13, league championship week.
-These two teams are Tennessee Titans and Cleveland Browns.
+Week 12 – NFL Teams on BYE (Arizona Cardinals, Kansas City Chiefs, Los Angeles Chargers, Minnesota Vikings) – The NFL threw us a curve back in 2013 by scheduling bye weeks late into the regular season.
+In 2019, there are four teams on bye in Week 12 but none in Week 13.
+These four teams on bye in Week 12 are the Arizona Cardinals, Kansas City Chiefs, Los Angeles Chargers and Minnesota Vikings.
 While having players on bye in the playoffs is unusual and may seem problematic on the surface, since this is a known fact to all FFPC owners prior to the draft, it does not put any owner at a disadvantage and is fair to all.
 Owners ultimately will make the decision to draft or not draft players from the bye week teams.
 This now adds a new wrinkle to player evaluation and draft strategy for the FFPC Main Event owners.

 Extended Waivers for League Playoff Teams – The 4 qualifying League Playoff teams can continue to pickup players during Weeks 12 and 13.
 This represents a needed upgrade compared to other formats.
 The FFPC League Playoffs and Championship Round run for five weeks.
 Due to this, we felt that an additional two weeks of waivers is vital for efficient roster management.
 This can lead to increased strategy decisions.
 Free Agency money has increased value for playoff teams.
 Do you “go for it” if you are close?
 Or save your FA dollars if you make the League Playoff weeks?
 You decide, not the schedule; and that’s part of the challenge – and flexibility – of the FFPC in-season team management.